The e-Science challenge is to optimize the traditional computing infrastructures in order to meet the ever increasing requirements from research.

 The Lund e-Science team has been at the forefront of computing grid technology research since 2001, when NorduGrid was co-initiated in Lund together with other Particle Physics groups in Nordic countries.
 The main goal of the NorduGrid collaboration today is to provide grid-based solutions for the LHC experiments.
 ARC grid middleware developed by NorduGrid is one such solution, used not only to create the Nordic Tier1, but also to plug in more than hundred computing centers worldwide into WLCG.

 Our e-Science team contributes to the development and support of the ARC middleware.
 While originally developed for the needs of LHC computing, ARC can be used to create any scientific computing challenge, being particularly optimized for massive data processing.
 Data caching technology implemented in ARC allows for most optimal resource utilisation, thus not only optimising costs, but also reducing carbon footprint of scientific computing.

 ARC is an Open Source software developed as a community effort.
 It was previously supported by grants from various international and national funding agencies, such as e.g. the European Commission, NorduNet and eSSENCE, and today relies largely on voluntary contributions from researchers.

 - How to obtain a Lund University personal Grid certificate (in Swedish)

 - How to access the Iridium and Aurora(Lunarc) Clusters

-- IT services for Particle Physics (opens link in new window, other server)
+- IT services for Particle Physics

 - For computing services for the ALICE group, refer to the ALICE staff.